Stutthof concentration camp: Alleged human soap production

 There was a controversy regarding whether corpses from Stutthof were used in the production of soap made from human corpses at the lab of Professor Rudolf Spanner.

-Historian Joachim Neander argued that, contrary to some claims made in the previous years, what the Institute of National Remembrance (IPN) calls the "chemical substance which was essentially soap" was the byproduct of Spanner's bone maceration processes done to create anatomical models at the Danzig Anatomical Institute, where he worked and which was not part of the Stutthof camp.
-The corpses used for this were not made from "harvested" bodies, and the byproduct of Spanner's work at the Danzig institute was collected.
+Historian Joachim Neander argued that, contrary to some claims made in previous years, what the Institute of National Remembrance (IPN) calls the "chemical substance which was essentially soap" was the byproduct of Spanner's bone maceration processes done to create anatomical models at the Danzig Anatomical Institute, where he worked and which was not part of the Stutthof camp.
+The corpses used for this were not "harvested" bodies, and the byproduct of Spanner's work at the Danzig institute was collected.
 This was conflated with the separate debunked rumours of industrial production of human soap in concentration camps, which circulated during the war, and thereafter used as proof of this during the Nuremberg trials.

-Polish historians and employees at the IPN; Monika Tomkiewicz and Piotr Semków, reached similar conclusions.
+Polish historians and employees at the IPN, Monika Tomkiewicz and Piotr Semków, reached similar conclusions.
 Semków states that the presence of human fat tissue has been confirmed in the samples of soapy grease (claimed to be "unfinished soap") from Danzig presented during the trials through analysis performed by the IPN and Gdańsk University of Technology in 2011 and 2006, respectively, but his and Tomkiewicz research concluded that this was a byproduct stemming from Spanner's work in bone maceration at the institute unrelated to the Stutthof camp.
 Spanner was unlikely to have "really occupied himself with the production of usable soap from human fat", and that any soap production in his laboratory was likely marginal.
 It was also added that Spanner was arrested twice after the war but released after each time after explaining how he had conducted the maceration and injection process of his models and was declared "clean" by the denazification program in 1948, officially exonerated, and resumed his academic career.

 Sub-camps

 The main German concentration camp in Stutthof had as many as 40 sub-camps during World War II.
-In total, the sub-camps held 110,000 prisoners from 25 countries according to the Jewish Virtual Library.
+In total, the sub-camps held 110,000 prisoners from 25 countries.
 The sub-camps of Stutthof included: